 What are the disadvantages of hypotonic drinks?

 Hypotonic drinks focus on rehydration and therefore do not provide maximum carbohydrates (energy).
-If you’re out on a Sunday long run or have an epic day in the saddle planned, use these drinks in combination with your other nutrition, such as Veloforte energy bars or an energy gel.
+If you’re out on a Sunday long run or have an epic day in the saddle planned, use these drinks in combination with your other nutrition, such as Veloforte energy bars or natural energy gels.

 Why not try: Sweetened with a touch of Stevia, Veloforte Solo is a low-calorie hypotonic option that’s ideal for shorter workouts when you want to stay hydrated but don’t want to take on more calories than you burn.